 Audit Log

-Two built-in audit handlers write logs into audit.log which is set up in the logback appender.
+A built-in audit handler writes logs into audit.log file, which is set up in the logback appender.
 The end user can add more customized audit handlers if needed.
-For example, some customers are writing audit info in a relational database, while others write it into a Kafka topic.
+For example, some customers write audit info into a relational database, while others write it into a Kafka topic.

 In the audit module, there is AuditHandler which is generic and configurable with the audit.yml config file.